 Will you test a little bit to see if what's currently in place is solving your problems?
 If not, could you be a bit more specific about the particular scenarios where the problem is being exhibited?

-#4 Updated by Keith Miyake almost 5 years ago
+#4 Updated by Keith Miyake over 5 years ago

 - Status changed from Reporter Feedback to Resolved